 Following the discovery phase, you’ll get definite answers to such questions as:

-• What tasks and processes would your IoT system enhance or automate?
+- What tasks and processes would your IoT system enhance or automate?

-• What type of data-capturing devices are you going to use?
+- What type of data-capturing devices are you going to use?

-• Which IoT communication protocols will your device rely on?
+- Which IoT communication protocols will your device rely on?

-• Where will sensor data be stored and analyzed — and how will it be presented to end users?
+- Where will sensor data be stored and analyzed, and how will it be presented to end users?

-• How will your custom IoT solution interface with third-party devices and services?
+- How will your custom IoT solution interface with third-party devices and services?

-• What is the approximate size of the user base you’re targeting?
+- What is the approximate size of the user base you’re targeting?

-Based on this information, you’ll be able to select a suitable technology stack for your project, lay a foundation for an IoT architecture that would flexibly scale along with your product, and get a realistic IoT cost estimate.
+Based on this information, you’ll be able to select a suitable technology stack for your project, lay the foundation for an IoT architecture that would flexibly scale along with your product, and get a realistic IoT cost estimate.

 IoT Prototyping